-Partnerships and business entities treated as partnerships are considered pass-through entities (see UC §59-10-1402(10)) and, for tax years beginning on or after Jan.
-1, 2009, are required to withhold Utah income tax on all nonresident individual partners, and on all resident business and nonresident business partners.
+Partnerships and business entities treated as partnerships are considered pass-through entities (see UC §59-10-1402(10)) and must withhold Utah income tax on all business partners, trust or estate partners, and nonresident individual partners.
 These partners are collectively referred to as pass-through entity taxpayers (see UC §59-10-1402(11)).
-A partnership is not required to withhold on a partner that is exempt from tax under UC §59-7-102(1)(a) or §59-10-104.1, or if the pass-through entity is a plan under IRC Sections 401, 408 or 457 and is not required to file a return under UC Chapter 7, or is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).
+A partnership is not required to withhold on a partner that is exempt from tax under UC §59-7-102(1)(a) or §59-10-104.1, or if the pass-through entity is a plan under IRC §§401, 408 or 457 and is not required to file a return under UC Chapter 7, or is a publicly traded partnership as defined under UC §59-10-1403.2(1)(b)(iv).

-Utah imposes a 5 percent withholding tax on all Utah business and nonbusiness income derived from or connected with Utah sources and attributable to pass-through entity taxpayers.
+Utah imposes a 4.95 percent withholding tax on all Utah business and nonbusiness income derived from or connected with Utah sources and attributable to pass-through entity taxpayers.
 The partnership may reduce this withholding by any mineral production withholding tax and previous pass-through entity withholding tax allocated to the partner.
 This withholding tax must be paid to the Tax Commission by the original due date of the return, without regard to extensions.

-The calculation of the required Utah withholding tax is done on Schedule N. See the instructions for Schedule N in this book for more details.
+Calculate Utah withholding tax on Schedule N. See the instructions for Schedule N on page 20 for more details.

 The partnership must provide a Utah Schedule K-1 to each partner showing the amount of Utah withholding paid on behalf of the partner.
-This withholding tax is then claimed as a credit by the partner on the partner's personal return.
+This withholding tax is then claimed as a credit by the partner on the partner's Utah income tax return.